Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - [Re-made by the original artist] -- In collaboration with Sorao.

+ship 101:
+- By JigglypuffGD.
+- Collab with Sharkcrome.

 ship 102:
 - By ML500.
 - Ported from Master Pack.